Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 Use a workflow like this:

-1. Start with GPT-5.4 Mini if you want the cheapest strong first pass.
+1. Start with GPT-5.4 Mini if you want the cheapest Claude-vs-ChatGPT starting point.

-3. Switch to GPT-5.5 when you need code interpreter or file-heavy analysis.
+3. Switch to GPT-5.5 when you need OpenAI code interpreter support.

-5. Use Perplexity Reasoning for live web facts, then return to Claude or GPT for synthesis.
+5. Use Perplexity Reasoning or Deep Research (pplx) for live web facts, then return to Claude or GPT for follow-up work.

 That works because magicdoor.ai gives you: